DiegelD/CarND-Path-Planning-Project/README.md

 ```c
 double check_speed = sqrt(vx * vx + vy * vy);
 ```
-For the beginning a very simple model base approach is used to predict the non-ego vehicle position at the time the ego vehicle finiished the quing waypoint and can execute the new waypoints.
+For the beginning a very simple model base approach is used to predict the non-ego vehicle position at the time the ego vehicle finished the quing waypoint and can execute the new waypoints.

 * prev_size:  represents the waypoint for the ego vehicle that are queing.